 Dr Anne Kinderlerer FRCPDigital health clinical lead, Royal College of Physicians

-Speaker(s): Professor Alastair Denniston
+Speaker(s): Professor Alastair Denniston, Dr Jess Morley

 Professor Alastair Denniston